-Novomed Orthopedic Clinic in Dubai, Abu Dhabi an Al Ain
+Orthopedic Doctor in Dubai, Abu Dhabi and Al Ain

 Bone and joint disorders and sports injuries can limit the function and mobility of many people.
 Our orthopedic physicians at Novomed seek to improve the quality of life for patients who suffer from these conditions and help them restore a healthy level of activity.